mmonj/class-notes/docs/CSCI 370 - Software Engineering/documents/lecture-12.md

 ---

-## Interview Tips
+## 💬 Interview Tips

-- Singleton issues: Understand thread-safety.
+- **Singleton**: Be ready to discuss thread-safety and when to use lazy vs. eager loading.
-- Factory: Explain control of object creation.
+- **Factory**: Emphasize how it helps encapsulate and control object creation.
-- Observer: Focus on decoupling and interfaces.
+- **Observer**: Focus on decoupling and flexibility.
-- Strategy: Emphasize open/closed principle and composition.
+- **Strategy**: Highlight extensibility and code maintainability through composition.

 ---

-## Instructor Notes
+## 🔚 Summary

-- Avoid global variables.
-- Avoid inheritance where possible.
-- Reuse via composition is safer and more flexible.
-- Real-world example: Different database APIs at work benefit from factory and strategy patterns.
+This lecture focused on core design principles and the practical implications of software development models.
+Key design patterns like Singleton, Factory, Observer, and Strategy help implement robust, modular, and maintainable systems.
+Singleton prevents issues with shared state, Factory simplifies object creation, Observer supports publish-subscribe architecture, and Strategy encourages behavior flexibility.
+Understanding when and how to apply these patterns is essential for real-world software engineering.